mlavi/hugo/content/post/git-for-operators.md

 There are some basic terms I want to introduce, see the [#glossary](#glossary-of-contextual-terms) for more detail:
-- head
-- branch
-- tag
+- head: pointer to the latest commit
+- branch: we're going to see this used indirectly
 - commit hash: short and long form

 ![Basic local cycle](https://marklodato.github.io/visual-git-guide/basic-usage.svg)